 That's why a varied diet rich in fruits, vegetables, and fermented foods is generally linked to a healthy V (and, perhaps, "good" vaginal taste) whereas a diet lacking in those nutrients could lead to an imbalance in the bacteria in your bits and maybe a different taste, too.

 Does pineapple change the smell of the vagina and vaginal discharge?

 With all this said, where exactly does that leave pineapple in the vagina-taste and smell department?
 Because your vaginal pH depends on so many factors, it's possible that pineapple could change the smell and taste of the vagina and its discharge in a way that you may like, but it's not a guarantee.

-Though there aren't any specific studies on the connection between eating pineapple and having a vagina that tastes "good" (again, a tough thing to measure, anyway), research does support that "fermented pineapple juice can help support the growth of healthy vaginal bacteria, just as yogurt and kombucha can," says OB/GYN Amy Roskin, MD, JD, chief medical officer at Seven Starling, a mental health provider serving mothers and caregivers.
+Though there aren't any specific studies on the connection between eating pineapple and having a vagina that tastes "good" (again, a tough thing to measure, anyway), research does support that "fermented, just as yogurt and kombucha can," says OB/GYN Amy Roskin, MD, JD, chief medical officer at Seven Starling, a mental health provider serving mothers and caregivers.
 And again, healthy bacteria is what a vagina thrives on, so a good bacterial abundance could theoretically keep a vagina from taking on a funkier or stronger odor than it typically has.